Facilitated communication advocated in CNN-funded documentary

 May 22, 2005; updated August 18, 2005; April 10, 2006; November 30, 2006; October 30, 2007; November 9, 2007; February 23, 2008

 The proponents of FC claim that their technique reveals that autism and some other disorders are physical rather than mental--that people with autism in particular have "good minds trapped in bad bodies."
 Indeed, the movie indulges the sentimental misconception that inside every person with autism exists a wise philosopher-poet.Yet after over two decades of promoting FC, its advocates have not produced a single properly controlled scientific demonstration of independent communication using the technique.
 Dozens of empirical studies, along with tests of independent communication required by courts, invariably show that the facilitator is the author of the typing (Wheeler).
 The few empirical studies that claim to have "authenticated" FC cannot reproduce the FC performance seen in the movie.
-Indeed, the best outcomes of these studies--highly unreliable responses coming only after weeks or months of guided practice--suggest accumulating expectancy and observer biases rather than valid communication.
+Indeed, the best outcomes of these studies--highly unreliable responses scattered among many wrong answers, often requiring considerable practice--suggest accumulating expectancy and observer biases rather than valid communication.
 Facilitated communication has been the source of numerous false accusations of sexual abuse.
-Unsurprisingly, the movie says absolutely nothing about lack of empirical support for FC.
+Unsurprisingly, the movie says nothing about lack of empirical support for FC.
 It offers no independent evidence that Ms. Rubin is herself the author of the words attributed to her.
 It entirely ignores the dangers FC poses when facilitators consciously or unconsciously make false accusations of abuse.

 Ms. Rubin has attended classes at Whittier College in California with the support of its upper administration (press release).
 She has the endorsement of Whittier's student psychological organization, PSI CHI (newsletter).
 This endorsement has been made despite the fact that PSY CHI is affiliated with the American Psychological Association (APA), and the APA policy questions the validity of FC (resolution).
 The movie shows no evidence that anyone at Whittier has questioned the authenticity of Ms. Rubin's communications.
 That is, no one at Whittier seems concerned that a woman who can supposedly pass college-level courses and write a movie script cannot navigate a hallway without assistance.